S-M-V/s-m-v.github.io/_pages/home.md

 permalink: /
 ---

-**News: Our group moved to the University of Munich (LMU)!** Join us!

-We are a dynamic research group at [LMU physics](https://www.physik.lmu.de/en/index.html) and at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl/).

-We have two overarching goals: first,
-**to understand quantum materials**, including strange metals, high-temperature superconductors, and quantum critical electron matter.
-Second, **to make novel and useful materials** that never existed before, like possible room-temperature superconductors.
-To achieve these goals, we develop new quantum sensing and quantum imaging instrumentation to obtain the key quantum mechanical degrees of freedom.
-We want to build the perfect instruments to answer the scientific questions we deem most important.
+I am a **Kavli postdoctoral fellow** at **Delft University of Technology (The Netherlands)**, working in the groups of [**Prof. Toeno van der Sar**](https://vandersarlab.tudelft.nl/) and [**Prof. Sonia Conesa-Boj**](https://conesabojlab.tudelft.nl/).

+**Being curious about spins**, my research interest turns around **magnetism** and, in particular, in the delicate symbiosis between crystal growth and strongly correlated phases.
+I am motivated by the synergies between **physics, material science and chemistry** towards two main goals: first, **the understanding of quantum materials**, ranging from bulk down to the two-dimensional (2D) limit, andm second,  **the development of novel and hopefully useful magnetic systems**, as creating artificial magnets by simply twisting van der Waals layers.
+To achieve these goals, I start with the crystal growth and employ advanced characterization and quantum imaging techniques to interrogate spins at the nanoscale.
+My approach is integrative and curiosity-driven, combining from the material synthesis to the device characterization to tackle the fundamental questions I find most compelling at any given time.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->